 - venture into unspoiled areas of Nagaland, seeking out remote Konyak, Ao and Angami tribe villages, meet the tattooed warriors, headhunters from a nearly by-gone age, and even step across the Indian border into Myanmar (Burma)

 - visit the most hard-fought battle grounds of World War Two and the cemetery at Kohima itself, today immaculately maintained by the British War Graves Commission

-- enjoy the colourful display and traditional dances of the tribes of North-East India at the exotic annual Hornbill Festival, we have the tour for you.
+- enjoy the colourful display and traditional dances of the tribes of North-East India at the exotic annual Hornbill Festival.

 Trek with us through stunning Himalayan landscape to Everest Base Camp (5380m) and then onwards to Kala Patthar (5545m) for some of the very best views of the summit of Everest itself (8848m), the world’s highest mountain.